Manage access control policies

 NOTE

-When you re-enable Auto-include, any sandboxes you previously removed from the policy will be re-added.
+Any sandboxes you removed from the policy while Auto-include was toggled off will be re-added.

 The Enable Auto-include dialog with the Enable option highlighted. {modal="regular"}

-To manually add or remove sandboxes, the Auto-include toggle must be off.
+To manually add or remove sandboxes to a policy, the Auto-include toggle must be off.

 The policy's workspace with the Add Sandboxes option highlighted. {modal="regular"}

-The Add Sandboxes dialog appears, displaying your library of available sandboxes.
+The Add Sandboxes dialog appears.
 Select the sandbox(es) you wish to add to the policy and then select Save.

 The Add Sandboxes dialog with a sandbox selected and the Save option highlighted. {modal="regular"}